vieuxcolon/ehealth-horizontal-federated-learning/fl-steps-details.md

-# How Federated Learning Works in Details
+# How Federated Learning Works in Details in Our Project - We compiled this information also for our own learning

 ## Overview